mindbeam/mindbase/GLOSSARY.md

 With a problem so daunting, how on earth or the heavens can we ever hope to put even a tiny dent in capturing this universe of meaning?

 The goal of Mindbase is to representing meaning in a way that is BOTH programmatically useful, and able to interface with the nuance of the world _internally_, such that meaningful computation can be performed inside the Mindbase system.
 Until such time as Mindbase expands to fill the entire observable universe (har har), there will necessarily be some logical boundary between its internal expression of meaning, and that of the outside world.
 We cannot blindly subordinate the one to the other.
 That would put us right back where we started.
 We must build a bridge between these systems of internal and external meaning.
 This requires that such a system be cognizant that a lot of meaning is defined by human culture at large, or other external systems like the semantics of a `docx` file.
-Because of this necessity to represent `External Meaning` we have `Artifacts` and `Allegations`
+Because of this necessity to represent `External Meaning` we have `Artifacts` and `Claims`

 ## Ontology